 Couples and counselling and psychotherapy

 Despite the intimacy we share as a couple, we can also find it very difficult to talk to each other about important issues when they arise.
-Men and women can be anxious about very different issues in a relationship or sex life, and anxiety about how an issue will be heard is often one of the reasons couples don't talk, even though they intuitively realise they should.
+People can be anxious about very different issues in a relationship or sex life, and anxiety about how an issue will be heard is often one of the reasons couples don't talk, even though they intuitively realise they should.

 Broadly speaking, couples’ problems tend to break down into several issues around common themes: